Liz Anderson: Major country hits written by Liz Anderson

 Anderson enjoyed her greatest success as a songwriter, receiving many awards for her work, including several BMI awards.
 She also served as vice president of the Nashville Songwriters Association International.
 The following is a list of her songs which made the top 50 on Billboard's country chart (with chart rankings).
-In 1966 and 1967, Anderson had six top 50 hits as a songwriter each year, believed to be a record still to this date among female country music songwriters.
+In 1966 and 1967, Anderson had six top-50 hits as a songwriter each year, likely a record still to this date among female country music songwriters.